doolin/technical-triangles/README.md

   engineering.
 - **Read About**: directed reading on the subject to some depth, focused attention on the subject.
+- **Wrote about**: blog post, summary article
+- **Took a class**: the subject was one of the primary topics of the class.
-- **Wrote example, toy problem**: a running example.
-Even a small example will expose the main concept of the subject.
+- **Toy implementation**: a running example.
+Even a small example usually exposes the main concept of the subject.
 - **Implemented once for production**: might have been, and probably was, years ago.
   With some time, you can relearn and reimplement, you have experienced the major pitfalls.